Margaret O'Brien: Television

 O'Brien gave credit to television for helping her reform and modify her public image.
 In an interview in 1957, when she was 20, she said: "The wonderful thing about TV is that it has given me a chance to get out of the awkward age — something the movies couldn't do for me.
 No movie producer could really afford to take a chance at handing me an adult role."

-On November 20, 1950, she co-starred with Cecil Parker in "The Canterville Ghost", on Robert Montgomery Presents on TV.
-She appeared as the mystery guest on "What's My Line" November 24, 1957.
+On November 20, 1950, O'Brien co-starred with Cecil Parker in "The Canterville Ghost", on Robert Montgomery Presents on TV.
+She appeared as the mystery guest on What's My Line in 1957.
 On December 22, 1957, O'Brien starred in "The Young Years" on General Electric Theater.
 She played the role of Betsy Stauffer, a small-town nurse, in "The Incident of the Town in Terror" on television's Rawhide.
-She appeared in an episode of Wagon Train in 1958.
-She made a guest appearance on a 1963 episode of Perry Mason as Virginia Trent in "The Case of the Shoplifter's Shoe."
+She appeared in "The Sacramento Story" on Wagon Train in 1958, playing Julie Revere, courted by Robert Horton's Flint McCullough.
+She made a guest appearance on a 1963 episode of Perry Mason as Virginia Trent in "The Case of the Shoplifter's Shoe".
 In 1967, she made a guest appearance on the World War II TV drama Combat!.
-Also, in a 1968 two-part episode of Ironside ("Split Second to an Epitaph") O'Brien played a pharmacist who (quite the opposite of her usual screen persona) was involved in drug theft and was accessory to attempted murder of star Raymond Burr's Ironside.
+Also, in a 1968 two-part episode of Ironside ("Split Second to an Epitaph"), O'Brien played a pharmacist who (quite the opposite of her usual screen persona) was involved in drug theft and was accessory to attempted murder of star Raymond Burr's Ironside.
 Another rare television outing was as a guest star on the popular Marcus Welby, M.D. in the early 1970s, reuniting O'Brien with her Journey for Margaret and The Canterville Ghost co-star Robert Young.

 In 1991, O'Brien appeared in Murder, She Wrote, season 7, episode "Who Killed J.B.
 Fletcher?", reuniting O'Brien with her Tenth Avenue Angel co-star Angela Lansbury.